-Settlement competency window

-PLDs were often used in conjunction with a settlement competency window (48.7%).
-The settlement competency window gives the marine larvae a period in which they can settle before they reach the end of their pelagic larval duration.
-It is based on their known biology, where possible, incorporating the idea that most species with a pelagic larval phase must develop sufficiently before the pelagic stage can finish.
-The range of start dates for this window were from day 0, meaning the larvae can settle from birth, up to 152 days.
-The median start date when the larvae were considered developed enough to settle was 9 days.

 Spawning strategies

 A second fundamental element, included by necessity, in every study in our review was a spawning strategy, which determined how the larvae were released in the model.
 The spawning strategy was typically dependent on the biology of the modelled taxa and included pelagic eggs, demersal eggs, or brooding.
 To implement these different strategies, studies changed depth for the release of the larvae, e.g. demersal eggs were released on the bottom of the natal reef and pelagic eggs were released higher up the water column.
 The two strategies for releasing the particles at depth were either to use a fixed depth (37.5%), or to randomly release the larvae over a range of depth values (60.8%), i.e. release larvae in in the 0-20 m range of the water column.
 The timing of when larvae were released varied from hourly intervals (Jacobi et al. 2012), daily (Kough et al. 2013), monthly (Staaterman et al. 2012), on lunar cycles (Davies et al. 2014) or a one-off spawning event (Herbert et al. 2011).
-The spawning windows relied on the known biology and what times of year the species is known to produce larvae.
+The spawning windows relied on the known biology and the times of year at which the species is known to produce larvae.
 Typically the spawning events were pre-determined, but several studies used temperature as a spawning initiation (Andrello et al. 2014; Rochette et al. 2012) or even wave height was used to release abalone larvae in one model (Miyake et al. 2011).
 The release sites and settlement sites were the same for most studies.
 However, several studies (15.6%) used a limited set of key release sites with more available settlement sites.
 The larvae spawned at each site ranged from 10 larvae up to 10 million, with a median of 6,800.
 The total larvae tracked in the system (spawning site multiplied by the number of sites multiplied by the number of releases) had a similarly large range, from 328 to 610 million larvae, with a median total of 3.2 million.
 To simplify tracking these large numbers of larvae in the system, five studies (6.5%) used a super-individual concept, whereby a single larva in the system represents a sizeable number of larvae with a normalised collection of attributes.
 There are large computational benefits to this approach, especially in models that use a continuous space.
 The caveat is that you must consider how much individual variation you are willing to lose by modelling these super-individuals.

+Settlement competency window

+PLDs were often used in conjunction with a settlement competency window (48.7%).
+The settlement competency window gives the marine larvae a period in which they can settle before they reach the end of their pelagic larval duration.
+It is based on their known biology, where possible, incorporating the idea that most species with a pelagic larval phase must develop sufficiently before the pelagic stage can finish.
+The range of start dates for this window were from day 0, meaning the larvae can settle from birth, up to 152 days.
+The median start date when the larvae were considered developed enough to settle was 9 days.

 Mortality and growth